-So much contentment; then, wham!
-The very next day I learned that my friend, Judy, died, having lost a battle with an illness.
-She was a strong supporter of my creative arts workshops, so what hit me first was the realization that I would not be able to tell her about how well “Create Your Vision 2019” went the day before.
-Then I realized I would not see her at spiritual services again; in fact, I would never see her anywhere again except in my memory.
+So much contentment; then the very next day I learned that my friend, Judy, died, having lost a battle with an illness.
+She was a strong supporter of my creative arts workshops, so what I experienced first was the realization that I would not be able to tell her about how well “Create Your Vision 2019” went.
+Then I realized I would not see her at services again; in fact, I would never see her anywhere again except in my memory.
+An unfortunate reality.
 In a room full of people who had just heard the sad news of her passing, I wept.
 Later, I found a photo of us that was taken two years ago, after she had attended one of my workshops.
 I remember how it warmed my heart to hear her tell me how much she enjoyed the workshop, how excited she was to have found a piece of birch tree bark in the supply kit (it held strong meaning for her), and how glad she felt that I was offering these arts experiences to enrich our community.
 She told me I was doing a great job, and I felt very grateful for her kind words.

 As I take the entirety of the week’s events into account, I cannot ignore the facts: One of my friends died and my community lost a beloved sister, but just a few days earlier a baby was born.
 And I’m sure many more babies have been born since then.
 I wonder, do births temper the loss we feel from deaths?
 For every death there is a birth of some kind, whether it is, in this case, the birth of a human being, or the birth of an idea, or a new connection between people, or a new artwork, or simply a new breath.
 As I consider that, I take one breath, then another.
 Through some miracle the creation of breath happens inside my body without me doing anything special.
 Breath joins us at our beginning and leaves us at our ending.
 Breath joins us as one people no matter where we live or what religion we are or whom we love.
 I’m reminded of the phrase Mary Oliver used in her poem, “When Death Comes,” that I have borrowed, in homage, as the title for this essay: “When it’s over, I want to say all my life / I was a bride married to amazement.”
 Birth, death, breath.
 We need not look far for sources of amazement.